 Otherwise, they start eating into your profits.
-While you can sell your kienyeji chicken at according to their weight, broilers mostly sell per piece.
-So once they attain the market weight of 1.2kg to 1.5kg, the farmer needs to sell because there is no advantage but there is every disadvantage in continuing to feed them.
+While you can sell your kienyeji chickens according to their weight, broilers mostly sell per piece.
+So once they attain the market weight of 1.2kg to 1.5kg, the farmer urgently needs to sell them because there is no advantage but there is every disadvantage in continuing to feed them.

 Local breeds are genetically more lenient to the environment.
 The birds breed naturally, can it resist disease, can be sustained on forage and pasture, does it reach market weight slowly – this is key,